buschtoens/ember-light-table-addon/files/README.md

 ## :ledger: Usage

-The addon author hasn't yet filled our this part of the README. :cry:
+The addon author hasn't yet filled out this part of the README. :cry:

 You can [open an issue][new-issue] and charmingly ask them to do so.